Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 ## Adding a new quote

 ** An important attribute of success is to be yourself.
 Never hide what makes you, YOU** by Indra Nooyi

+## Adding a new quote

+**Vision without action is merely a dream.
+Action without vision is merely passing time.
+But vision and action together can change the world.** by Sudha Murty